 - Contact your clinician to verify that you have consulted with them personally to determine that you are eligible to have an ESA

 Many people have physical disabilities requiring a service dog.
-Most don't need a letter from a medical professional in those situations because the medical condition is visible.
+Different types of service dogs include seeing dogs, hearing dogs, mobility assistance dogs, and psychiatric service dogs.
+These service dogs help people perform a specific task as a result of their specific disability.
+Unlike service dogs, emotional support pets don’t usually help individuals with a visible disability.
+Most service dog owner’s don’t need a letter from a medical professional in certain situations because the medical condition is visible.
 But anyone who needs a service dog to assist them due to mental or emotional conditions that are not visible to other people might need a letter.

 If you tell landlords, airlines, or others that you need to have a psychiatric service dog to assist in dealing with a medical condition that is not visible, you will likely be asked for a letter.
 The letter, which must be written by a psychiatrist or other licensed mental health professional, does not need to specify a diagnosis.
 But it does need to certify you have a disability and that the disability requires you to be accompanied by a service dog.